Short Answer

 Contract Snapshot

-This market resolves to "Yes" for Péter Magyar if he is formally appointed, sworn in, or invested as Prime Minister of Hungary, exercises full powers of the office, and commands parliamentary confidence following the 2026 election, all before May 1, 2027.
-A "No" resolution occurs if he serves in a caretaker capacity, is designated but not invested, or if no government forms by the May 1, 2027, 10:00am EDT deadline.
-The market opens on September 11, 2025, and will close early if new elections are called before government formation.
+A "Yes" resolution for Péter Magyar occurs if he is formally appointed and invested as Prime Minister of Hungary, commanding parliamentary confidence and exercising full powers, following the 2026 Hungarian parliamentary election and before May 1, 2027.
+A "No" resolution occurs if these specific conditions are not met, such as if he serves in a caretaker capacity, is designated but not fully invested, or if no government forms by the deadline.
+The market closes early upon a definitive outcome or by May 1, 2027, at 10:00 am EDT, and new elections called before government formation will also close the market.

 Available Contracts